-Here are 10 easy, quick things you can do for the planet on Earth Day, April 22.
+Here are 10 easy, quick things you can doto help you reduce your carbon footprint and protect the planet on Earth Day, April 22.
 Doing even one of these activities can make you feel good, and when combined with the efforts of thousands of others, they can make a real difference.

 - Volunteer for a local cleanup.
 Search online for environmental groups in your area that are sponsoring volunteer events such as river or beach cleanups, tree planting parties, habitat restoration or any other activities that appeal to you.